 If you like to practice Jôdo Shû daily rituals and recitations in English and/or Japanese, please feel free to download the „Otsutome book“ published by Jôdo Shû Hawaii.

-Recommended publications in English, Japanese and German language:
+A selection of some publications in English, Japanese and German language: